amiltonwong/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 63-84) consisted of three convolution layers, and each one followed by one mac pooling layer.
+After flattening, three dense (fully-connected) layers are appended and each one is followed by one dropout layer to reduce overfitting.
+The details in layers and layer sizes are elaborated in following diagram.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)